Alexander-Evans-Moncloa/Alexander-Evans-Moncloa/README.md

 Interested MOSTLY in computer vision and control/path planning algorithms for applications in robotics.
 Python and C++ are the primary languages for these tasks (depending on complexity and hardware available).
 Some SystemVerilog for FPGAs.

-Also dabbling a bit into HTML, SQL, CSS and SQL in order to run an ecommerce website, linked to a database to improve personalisation of my business.
+Also dabbling a bit into Docker, HTML, SQL, CSS, Nginx and SQL in order to run an ecommerce website, linked to a database to improve personalisation of my business.
+You can visit it now on https://okak.co.uk/.

 Fun fact: